Jose01000111/iOS-MDM-Lab-Jamf-Now-/README.md

 ## 🍽️ FreshTable Eats – 📱iOS MDM Lab (Jamf Now)

-Even though I wasn’t able to fully configure my personal iPhone XR due to Apple’s restrictions on managing personal devices through MDM, I successfully enrolled a test device using Jamf Now’s Open Enrollment feature and APNs setup.
-I walked through the full lifecycle of creating a Jamf Now account, linking it with Apple's Push Notification service, and setting up a custom Blueprint to apply real-world security and productivity settings to a managed device.

-Through this lab, I was able to get a hands-on feel for what I can accomplish with Jamf Now, including:

-Enforcing passcode and app restrictions

-Pre-installing business-critical apps

-Setting up automatic Wi-Fi configuration

-Using open enrollment for a seamless device onboarding experience.
+In this theoretical lab, I attempted to configure an old iPad, due to not being able to retrive passcodes, using Jamf Now.
+While I couldn't enroll my personal iPhone XR due to Apple’s MDM restrictions, I successfully set up APNs, enabled Open Enrollment, and created a Blueprint with app and policy configurations.
+Even though full enrollment wasn’t possible, I gained a solid understanding of Jamf Now’s features and how it supports mobile device management.
+I plan to retry this lab with the iPad and build on what I’ve learned.

 ### 🧪 Lab Tasks
 #### STEP 1: Create a Jamf Now Account